gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 Weaknesses:
 * It’s games will tend to be slower than both ASM and C.
+* There is a limited set of commands to script with and some artificially smaller restrictions on palettes, sprites, background tiles and other hardware features (due to how GB Studio manages them).
-* There is a limited set of features to work with.
-Creative solutions may be required to do things if they don’t easily fit within the available scripting, graphics and sound tools.
+* Games may be more constrained or require workarounds to do things if they don’t easily fit within the available scripting, graphics and sound tools.
 (Though it is possible for advanced users to do a “engine eject” and add more functionality using C and ASM.)